julianlk522/FITM/README.md

 ### Features

--Fix cat sort (placing uppercase before all lowercase regardless of alphabetical)
-    -top links only...not tmap
 -Fix tmap profile when no links
 -Rethink CalculateGlobalCategories algo
     -currently makes it impossible, unless submitting first tag, to affect global cats unless extremely new link and fast tag submission...